mokadoor/bussiness-soft/meeting.md

-Here is a rewritten version of your script with the requested additions and clarifications.

----

 5-Minute Website Introduction for a Video Meeting

-Hello everyone, my name is [Your Name], and I am an intern at Business Software.
-Today I will explain what our website is, how it was built, how changes can be made, and why we reimagined the original website.
+Hello everyone, explaining what our website is, how it was built, how changes can be made, and why we reimagined the original website.

 ---